Bruce Wayne (1989 film series character): Video games

+The suit from Tim Burton's first Batman film was added as a costume for Batman in Multiversus as part of an 85th anniversary celebration for the character.

-Comic appearances
+Comic books

 Film adaptations

 A comic adaptation of Tim Burton's Batman titled Batman: The Official Comic Adaptation of the Warner Bros Motion Picture was released in June 1989.
 Longtime Batman editor at DC Dennis O'Neil adapted the screenplay, with art provided by Jerry Ordway.

 A comic adaptation for Batman Returns titled Batman Returns: The Official Comic Adaptation of the Warner Bros Motion Picture was released in June 1992.
 The story was once again adapted by Dennis O' Neil, with pencils provided by Steve Erwin and inked embellishments by José Luis García-López.
 Many of the illustrations García-López did for the film's style guide were re-purposed for the comic adaptation.

-Canonical comic continuation
+Comic continuation

 A comic continuation that was to chronicle the events of Tim Burton's failed third Batman film titled Batman '89 was submitted to DC Comics written by Joe Quinones and Kath Leth in March 2016.
 The run was inspired by DC's recent comic run Batman '66, which was a continuation of the 1966 television series starring Adam West and Burt Ward.
 The story was to be a direct sequel to Burton's Batman films, with visual allusions to Michael Keaton as Batman, Billy Dee Williams (who portrayed a pre-disfigurement Harvey Dent in Batman) as Two-Face, Marlon Wayans as Robin, Michelle Pfeiffer as Catwoman, and Robin Williams as The Riddler.
 The story would also introduce iterations of Barbara Gordon, Poison Ivy and Harley Quinn into the story's fictional universe.
 However, the comic run was initially rejected by DC.

-In February 2021, it was confirmed that DC would in fact be proceeding to develop a canonical comic continuation of Burton's Batman films, with Batman screenwriter Sam Hamm returning to write the script while Joe Quinones provides the comic's art.
+In February 2021, it was confirmed that DC would in fact be proceeding to develop a comic continuation of Burton's Batman films, with Sam Hamm returning to write the script while Joe Quinones provides the comic's art.